r0m305/ftp_brute/README.md

                          /                        /            / |    /
 Bruteforce speed can be changed in the code by modifying the sleep time after starting each thread.
 Happy hacking!!
+After a successful ftp login, the credentials are automatically stored in an sqlite3 database
 Usage: ftp_brute.py [options]

 Options: